 With the great and rapid evolution and our inevitable technological dependence, cyber-attacks such as those mentioned can certainly still brighten the pages of the newspapers, bringing bigger impacts if nothing is done to control them.

 Cyber security requires a comprehensive and multidimensional approach to governance, requiring the involvement of the board and top management.
 Every organization today should plan “when” – not “if” – a cyber security breach can happen.
-AGB Investigative offers cost effective security services, see how much their security company cost is here.
+AGB Investigative offers cost-effective security services, see how much their security company cost here.

 Cybernetic risk represents a relatively new class of risk, which brings with it a great challenge and the need to understand the often complex technological aspects, social engineering factors, and the changing nature of Operational Risk as a consequence of cyberspace.

 For this reason, we all need to understand the threat landscape and be prepared to face this enemy, with strength, strategy, and above all, preparation, persistence, and temperament.